Automattic/wp-calypso/client/components/section-nav/README.md

 `disabled` | `bool` | no | `false` | Prevents the item from being selected.
 `count` | `number` | no | `null` | Add an extra `item-count` element into nav item.

+### General guidelines

+* Tabs should represent the same kind of content, such as a list-view with different filters applied.
+Don’t use tabs to group content that is dissimilar.
+* Only one active tab at a time.
+* Counts should be abbreviated if it's longer than 3 digits.

+## Related components

+* To use a simple navigation header without tabs, use the [Headers](./headers) component.
+* To use a simple header with actions, use the [SectionHeader](./section-header) component.